ms1d/ms1d/README.md

 # 💫 About Me:
-JMC offer holder at the University of Manchester (UK).
+JMC offer holder at the University of Manchester & Durham University.
 Primarily a .NET engineer with modest experience with Node.js, Python and C++.

 # 🎯 Current Focus
 * Building strong fundamentals in backend system architecture (.NET)